dustinpfister/blog_posts/_posts/canvas-example-image-limits.md

 ## 1 - The image lib of the canvas example

 I put together a library just for this canvas example.
 It contains methods that do things like converting an index number to a string that is formated depending on the color depth of the image matrix.

+Because I do not want to use a library for working with big numbers, and I also do not want to make use of the native big int type also the methods will work okay as long as I am dealing with low res and low depth images.
+I like to try to keep these canvas examples simple, but in a more serious version of this canvas example I would want to use big numbers that go beyond the limits of plain old javaScript numbers when it comes to concerns surrounding max safe int.

 ### 1.1 - Beginning of the library, total images, and past safe integer methods